 Gaia Gestalt is a procedurally generated exploration game.
 It’s a game about scaling mountains and swimming lakes.
 Seeing the world and learning from it.
 It’s a game about destruction and its consequences, a finite story set in an infinite world.
 Approach the land as you see fit, traversing obstacles or reshaping the ground to your needs.
 Find the hideaways of the gods, uncover the landmarks of this world both natural and not.
 Piece together the embittered history of this place.

-Bets are that Gaia Gestalt will be released for Windows, Mac and Linux during November.
+Bets are that Gaia Gestalt will be released for Windows, Mac and Linux very early in 2015.
 It will have full keyboard and mouse as well as controller support and will be roughly five hours long.